worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ```bash
 subkey --version
 ```

-You can delete the polkadot-sdk repository when subkey works as expected, as it is very big and not needed anymore.
+You can delete the polkadot-sdk repository when subkey works as expected.
+It is very big and not needed anymore.

 Creating a new key:
 ```bash